The University is committed to supporting the academic success of all our students.

 Tips on studying remotely

 Studying remotely comes with great opportunities to upskill (with time management, self-directed study and online tools).
 It can come with unique challenges as well.
-These five tips will help you succeed when studying in an online environment.
+These tips will help you succeed when studying in an online environment.

 Details and support contacts